 Venmo and Cash App

 You are likely familiar with services like Venmo and Cash App.
-These services allow you to send money to any other user for free.
+These best payment apps allow you to send money to any other user for free.
 Well, free if you use a debit card or your bank account.
-Both services charge a 3% fee for paying someone with a credit card.
+Both services charge a fee for paying someone with a credit card.